gleal42/cub3d/README.md

 ## BMP Screenshot

-So how do you create a bmp screenshot you will need to run your program but without a loop hook to create an image with the correct colors.
+So to create a bmp screenshot you will need to run your program but without a loop hook to create an image with the correct colors.

-You then need to open a new xpm file with the apropriate flags, create the appropriate [Bitmap file header and BITMAPINFOHEADER](https://en.wikipedia.org/wiki/BMP_file_format#Bitmap_file_header) and then copy the pixel colors from the image and you created previously to the bmp file (the same way you would do to copy the textures to the walls).
+You then need to open a new xpm file with the apropriate flags, create the appropriate [Bitmap file header and BITMAPINFOHEADER](https://en.wikipedia.org/wiki/BMP_file_format#Bitmap_file_header) and then copy the pixel colors from the image and you created previously to the bmp file (using the write function, basically the same way you would do to copy the textures to the walls).

 One side note if you have implemented transparency then if you copy my code it won't work for the screenshot.
 As you can see in my [screenshot file](mandatory_game/bmp_screenshot.c) I specified a 24 bit color depth, which is why I was only copying 3 characters instead of 4 (no alpha).